OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 details are exposed and the way that a problem is decomposed to the hardware must be explicitly managed with these languages.
 This is the best option when performance goals outweigh portability, as the low-level nature of these programming languages frequently makes the resulting code less portable.
+Good software engineering practices can reduce the impact these languages have on portability.

 ----